 Last week Beth and Ray offered activities and suggestions for teaching students about research questions criteria and the role of background information when starting their research projects.
 This week the two take a look at writing and revising research questions using Credo Online Reference Service.

 Visual literacy is an important skill to make sense of images and multimedia content.
 In this post we’ll build off our previous discussion of teaching visual literacy to delve deeper into how we can engage students to think critically in this area.
 From social media to digital collections in museums, librarian Stacy R. Williams shares her favorite tools when teaching critical visual literacy concepts in research workshops at the University of Southern California (USC).

-By Liz King and Raymond Pun
+By Beth Black and Raymond Pun

 Looking to up your library's social media game?
 One of the best ways to engage followers to is to provide a consistent stream of fun/useful content.
 Understanding that libraries don't always have the time to generate all of the content they'd like, we're here to help!

 Supporting business and economic research can be quite challenging, but also fascinating.
 From globalization data to local company profiles, information literacy instruction can be integrated into business and economic research.
 In this interview, librarian Grace Liu shares her thoughts on teaching information literacy in these fields at the University of Maine, and how she utilizes the ACRL Framework and its resources to support her teaching practices and lesson plans.